geonidas/Geos-DreamHouse-Repo/README.md

 # Geos-DreamHouse-Repo
-Sample scratch org forked from Salesforce's Github, used as a starting base to build solutions off of.
+Copy of sample scratch org forked from Salesforce's Github, used as a starting base to build solutions off of.

 ## Dreamhouse Lightning Web Components Sample Application